nehemias-bit/Second-Project-/README.md

 ## Post MVP
 * Add currency exchange functionality for users that are using the app during foreign travels.
+* Make the home page background image update display a new image every time the page loads

 # React Component Hierarchy
 ```javascript